HariSekhon/DevOps-Perl-tools/README.md

 make
 ```

-This will fetch my shared library submodule and also pull in the Perl CPAN module LWP::UserAgent (for which you'll need to be root)
+This will fetch my shared library submodule and also pull in the Perl CPAN modules LWP::UserAgent and Text::Unidecode (for which you'll need to be root)

 #### Manual Setup ####